2024 Guide to Employee Misclassification For Global Employers

 Which Industries Are Most Susceptible To Misclassification?

-Whilst any industry is susceptible to employee misclassification, in our experience, some industries have longer standing practices of misclassification than others or it’s generally more common.
+Whilst any industry is susceptible to employee misclassification, some industries have longer standing practices of misclassification than others or it’s generally more common.

 For example, businesses in sales, IT, high-tech, hospitality, entertainment, logistics and construction industries should be especially aware of misclassification risks.